mindspore-ai/docs/tutorials/training/source_en/advanced_use/optimize_data_processing.md

 ### Operating System Optimization Solution

-- Use Solid State Drive to store the date.
+- Use Solid State Drives to store the data.
-- Bind the process to NUMA node.
+- Bind the process to a NUMA node.
 - Manually allocate more computing resources.
-- Set higher CPU frequency.
+- Set a higher CPU frequency.

 ## References